shadykdc/Probabilistic_Inference/README.md

 node, for example [0.1,0.3,0.4,0.2].

-## Coursework Part 2: The Maximally Weighted Spanning Tree
+## Part 2: The Maximally Weighted Spanning Tree
 Use the spanning tree algorithm to find a singly connected Bayesian network from a data set.

 ### Functions: